My History Before Dolphin Lawyering

 Dolphin Lawyering vs. Shark Lawyering

-I have learned over the years to be a different kind of attorney from the sharks, who give lawyers a bad name.
+Sharks, frankly, give lawyers a bad name.
+I have learned over the years to be a different kind of attorney from the sharks.
 I developed a profound ability to get into the world my clients are experiencing and feeling to uncover the necessary clarity in each divorce relationship dynamic.
 From there, I use my gifts to bring a sense of calm, resolve and hope that could never be reached with a Shark Lawyer.
 I call it, “Dolphin Lawyering”.

 As opposed to a shark who smells blood from miles away and mindlessly devours whatever fish crosses its path, a dolphin is smarter about how it goes about its business.
 As warm-blooded mammals, dolphins are very intelligent and creative hunters.
 They can be deadly if they need to be, but can show compassion to other animals as well.
 Stories abound of dolphins defending humans from sharks.